Today’s article focuses on the final outcome of the SWOT analysis process: strategy. Let’s take a look at the whole process once again:

 Depending on the relationships between the features we have defined, the outcome of the strategy can be different.
 Our internal features such as strengths or weaknesses can interact in different ways with external factors - opportunities or threats.
 For instance, one strength can either: interfere strongly with our opportunity (more literally: the strength allows to use the opportunity) or interfere strongly with our threat (more literally: the strength allows to overcome the threat).

 Defining this kind of relationships allows to build a 4-dimensional grid, where each dimension represents the impact of a given type of relationships, and - consequently - shows which business strategy is the most relevant.
 The definition of final strategy can be viewed as a the result of a tug of war between different aspects of our business.
 The main difference between choosing a strategy and a regular tug of war is that in strategic planning, not always only one side wins.
-The image below shows a chart which we use in CayenneApps SWOT to visualize business strategy grid.
+The image below shows a chart which we use in CayenneApps SWOT to visualize a business strategy grid.

 Each axis represents interactions between strengths and weaknesses among external factors.
 The vertical axis describes how strengths interact between opportunities and threats, and the horizontal axis does the same for weaknesses.

 Each line represents the intensity of interactions.
 The longer the line is, the more interactions exist.
-Each corner of rhombus represents each side of strategic tug of war.
+Each corner of rhombus represents each side of a strategic tug of war.
 In fact, relations like: strengths empower opportunities can be easily translated into the more general term of 4 major business strategies.

 Four major business strategies.